Puerto de Mogán is 54 kilometres from Gran Canaria Airport (LPA)

 Puerto de Mogán is a magical place.
-Located in the Southern coast it can be reached in just 45 minutes by car from Gran Canaria Airport.
+Located on the Southern coast it can be reached in just 45 minutes by car from Gran Canaria Airport.
 Here the traveller can walk through the narrow streets, over quaint little bridges linking the many canals, it is no wonder they call it the Little Venice of the Canaries.
-An old fishing village that has now developed in to a picturesque marina surrounded by colourful tiny houses.
+An old fishing village that has now developed into a picturesque marina surrounded by colourful tiny houses.
 Tourism has not spoilt the charm of this resort.
-For example, buildings cannot exceed two storeys high.
+For example, buildings cannot exceed two stories high.

 Puerto de Mogán has a beautiful marina and therefore is very popular with older visitors looking for sailing trips, fishing excursions, or just to relax with a glass of wine.
-However, younger tourist also come here for a day visit to enjoy the unique diving opportunities nearby.
-Also families enjoy an adventure on the Yellow Submarine taking them below the clear blue waters to see the colourful marine life.
+However, younger tourists also come here for a day visit to enjoy the unique diving opportunities nearby.
+Also, families enjoy an adventure on the Yellow Submarine taking them below the clear blue waters to see the colourful marine life.

 There is also a weekly market located at Puerto de Mogán.
 Each Friday the town really comes to life with local farmers, local crafts people bringing their produce to sell.

 Playa de Mogán is an artificially created beach but looks so natural.
 There are two breakwaters on either side of the beach so the clear water gently laps the golden sands, unlike the darker sands found at other beaches on the island.
-Due to the breakwaters there are hardly any waves so you can sit on the edge of the water and sunbath.
+Due to the breakwaters, there are hardly any waves so you can sit on the edge of the water and sunbathe.

 For the more adventurous there is a sports centre offering jet-ski hire and parasailing, along with other water-based activities like pedal boats and kayaks.